mkholodnyak/node-search-engine-parser/README.md

-Node.js - Search Engines Crawler
+Node.js - Search Engine Parser
 =====================

 This module allows you to search google by scraping the results.